stratum/stratum/stratum/hal/bin/barefoot/README.run.md

 ### Cleaning up `tofino-model` interfaces

-To remove the interfaces created by when `tofino-model` starts, you can run the following (with `sudo` if not running as root):
+To remove the interfaces created when `tofino-model` starts, you can run the following (with `sudo` if not running as root):

 ```bash